Hi kids from the Net Detective,

 Nestbox is on the right in the background

-This first photo is courtesy of Scott Wright, who monitors the Terminal Tower nestsite.
-The photo of Tower City is courtesy of Tony Rinicella, who works in a nearby building.
+The first photo is courtesy of Scott Wright, who monitors the Terminal Tower nestsite.
+The photo of Tower City is courtesy of falcon fan Tony Rinicella.